 “We are engaging stakeholders who have participated in the community initiative to learn from their interactions so we can write a document on lessons learnt and recommendations.

-“The pandemic made us realise that some specialists were in short supply such as social workers and mental health specialists,” he said.
+“The pandemic made us realise that some specialists, such as social workers and mental health specialists, were in short supply,” he said.

-Ladipo noted the need for emergency funds and improving communication with patients and their families as well as media advocacy during future pandemics.
+Ladipo noted the need for emergency funds, improved communication with patients and their families, and media advocacy during future pandemics.

-Also, Dr Muideen Babatunde, the Executive Secretary, of Oyo State Primary Health Board, represented by Mrs Funmilayo Abodunrin, a mental health expert said the state had set up desks for mental health in all the 33 Local Government Areas of the state and would continue to educate people on mental health.
+Also, Dr Muideen Babatunde, the Executive Secretary of the Oyo State Primary Health Board, represented by Mrs Funmilayo Abodunrin, a mental health expert, said the state had set up desks for mental health in all 33 Local Government Areas and would continue to educate people on mental health.

 Also, Mrs Ronke Bello, the President, of the National Association of Nigerian Nurses and Midwives noted the challenges its members went through during the pandemic and called for psychosocial support to reduce emotional impact.

-Speaking on the lessons learnt, Dr Ideyonbe Eseile, the President, of the Association of Resident Doctors, University College Hospital, said due to the loss of jobs and inability to get jobs and lack of food for families which persist are indications of a looming mental health problem.
+Speaking on the lessons learnt, Dr Ideyonbe Eseile, the President of the Association of Resident Doctors, University College Hospital, said that the persistence of job loss, inability to get jobs, and lack of food for families are indications of a looming mental health problem.

-Eseile lamented the use of data from developed countries as a model for government intervention and policies which do not reflect the realities in the local context of Nigeria.
+Eseile lamented the use of data from developed countries as a model for government intervention and policies that do not reflect the realities in Nigeria’s local context.

-Ms Adedayo Ige, a humanitarian and program manager at Oxlade Consulting said the program was targeted at individuals and communities on how they built resilience during Covid-19.
+Ms Adedayo Ige, a humanitarian and program manager at Oxlade Consulting, said the program targeted individuals and communities and focused on how they built resilience during COVID-19.

 “Government should be proactive and not reactive.
 It should partner with civil society organisations and provide funding because the pandemic is not just a health issue it is also an economic emergency,